zacharydhamilton/realtime-datawarehousing/README.md

 First thing you'll need is a Confluent Cloud account.
 If you already have one, you can skip this, otherwise, you can try this completely free of charge and without adding payment details.
 The following link will bring you to a sign up page to get started.
 - [Get Started with Confluent Cloud for Free](https://www.confluent.io/confluent-cloud/tryfree/).

 As you can expect, there are some tools that will be required to be successful with this lab.
-Please have the following in order to take full advantage of this workshop/lab guide.
+If you are going through this on your own without a preseter, please have the following in order to take full advantage of this workshop/lab guide.
 - Docker
 - Terraform

-In addition to the necessary tools, this lab will use those tools to create resources in the cloud provider of your choice (what will be created will be explicitly stated in steps where you create it).
+Like above, if you are going through this on your own without a presenter, you will need the following to create resources in the cloud provider of your choice (what will be created will be explicitly stated in steps where you create it).
 These resources are used to create the end-to-end flow of data.
 The following states necessary credentials for each respective cloud provider.
 - AWS
     - A user account with an API Key and Secret Key.
     - Appropriate permissions in a non-prod environment to create resources.